 Owner

-A website owner is the head of a department or division the site serves.
-Owners usually do not take part in actively editing websites.
-For this reason, they typically don't require training unless they'd like to have edit access.
-They're responsible for appointing managers for a website and can authorize access for new editors and managers.
+A website owner is the head of the department or division the site serves.
+Owners often do not take part in actively editing websites and thus may be assigned read-only access.
+If they’d prefer to have editor or contributor access, they must complete the training.
+They’re responsible for appointing managers to a website and can authorize access for new team members.

 -